bpowers/wasm-crt1/README.md

   callRuntimeCallbacks(__ATINIT__);
 }
 ```

+Where `callRuntimeCallbacks` just iterates over the list of objects in
+`__ATINIT__`, calling one after the other.
+Emscripten also seems to
+ignore destructors, a bug in their default configuration IMO.

 We would like to push this functionality into the WebAssembly binary
 so that we can have a single JavaScript wrapper that is able to run